It can be frustrating having to watch what you eat just because you don’t have a fast metabolism.

 So, if you’re a regular at the gym, you’ll not only lose weight from the calories burned while lifting weights, you’ll also benefit from a faster metabolism to support your new muscular frame.

 Cardio exercise has been shown to have a positive impact on your metabolism too.

-In fact, even basic activities such as standing, walking, fidgeting or chewing gum has been shown to have positive effects.
+In fact, even basic activities such as standing, walking, fidgeting, or chewing gum have been shown to have positive effects.
 These activities are known as non-exercise activity thermogenesis (NEAT).

 Nevertheless, it’s widely agreed that diet has a larger impact on your metabolism than exercise.